-This article describes how to code IPs in Displayr.
+This QScript used below creates a new country variable from an IP address variable.
 To demonstrate geocoding, we'll use the IP addresses of the universities listed on this website.
 We are using universities because they each have a defined location, enabling us to check if this matches their geocoding.
 The first task is to convert URLs to IP addresses using DNS.
 The 25 IP addresses are listed below.
 If you are analyzing traffic from a website then you'll have a list of IP addresses already (rather than URLs).

 Note that we are using IPv4 addresses but this works with IPv6 addresses as well.